nonth/ICViewPager/README.md

  * `ViewPagerOptionTabOffset`: Tab bar's offset from left, defaults to 56.0
  * `ViewPagerOptionTabWidth`: Any tab item's width, defaults to 128.0
  * `ViewPagerOptionTabLocation`: 1.0: Top, 0.0: Bottom, Defaults to Top
+ * `ViewPagerOptionTabIndicatorLocation`: 1.0: Top, 0.0: Bottom, Defaults to Top
+ * `ViewPagerOptionTabAlignmentCenter`: 1.0: YES, 0.0: NO, Defaults to NO
  * `ViewPagerOptionStartFromSecondTab`: 1.0: `YES`, 0.0: `NO`, defines if view should appear with the 1st or 2nd tab.
 Defaults to `NO`
  * `ViewPagerOptionCenterCurrentTab`: 1.0: `YES`, 0.0: `NO`, defines if tabs should be centered, with the given tabWidth.
 Defaults to `NO`
  * `ViewPagerOptionFixFormerTabsPositions`: 1.0: `YES`, 0.0: `NO`, defines if the active tab should be placed margined by the offset amount to the left.
 Effects only the former tabs.
 If set 1.0 (`YES`), first tab will be placed at the same position with the second one, leaving space before itself.
 Defaults to `NO`
  * `ViewPagerOptionFixLatterTabsPositions`: 1.0: `YES`, 0.0: `NO`, like `ViewPagerOptionFixFormerTabsPositions`, but effects the latter tabs, making them leave space after themselves.
 Defaults to `NO`
+ * `ViewPagerOptionEnableSwipeContentView`: 1.0: YES, 0.0: NO, Defaults to YES

 ### Components